rstudio/rstudio-launcher-plugin-sdk/smoke-test/README.md

 The smoke test tool does not test all required functionality for each request type.
 It is meant as a utility to help ensure that the Plugin is behaving as expected in the basic case, and to facilitate debugging requests.
-To ensure that the Plugin is fully functional, it should be tested against RStudio Server Pro with the RStudio Launcher enabled.
+To ensure that the Plugin is fully functional, it should be tested against RStudio Workbench with the RStudio Launcher enabled.